gallenc/com619-devops1/session8/README.md

 In the [spring-boot-leaflet-starter](../session8/spring-boot-leaflet-starter) example I have introduced some unit tests which run during the initial build.

-[MapApplicationTests.java](/spring-boot-leaflet-starter/src/test/java/org/solent/spring/map/test/MapApplicationTests.java) contains a set of tests which are run by the maven-surefire-plugin  in the [pom.xml](/spring-boot-leaflet-starter/pom.xml).
+[MapApplicationTests.java](../session8/spring-boot-leaflet-starter/src/test/java/org/solent/spring/map/test/MapApplicationTests.java) contains a set of tests which are run by the maven-surefire-plugin  in the [pom.xml](../session8/spring-boot-leaflet-starter/pom.xml).
 The plugin runs test classes named ending in *Test.java.
-However it is set up to avoid running integration test classes ending in *IT.java.
+However it is set up to avoid running integration test classes ending in `*IT.java`.

 ```
          <!-- surefire plugin runs junit tests during test phase but excludes integration tests -->